-All students entering the program for the first time or returning after an extended absence of a semester, or greater are required to complete a new Report of Medical History, proof of immunity to vaccine-preventable diseases as required by the District of Columbia Immunization Law, current Centers for Disease Control and Prevention recommendations, and University Policy.
+All students entering the program for the first time or returning after an extended absence of a semester, or greater are required to complete a new Report of Medical History, proof of immunity to vaccine-preventable diseases as required by the District of Columbia Immunization Law, current Centers for Disease Control and Prevention recommendations, and University Policy in effect at the time of return.
 A new tuberculosis screening may also be required to gain re-entry.
 These requirements will help the University community to provide the best possible protection for persons on the campus and in our surrounding community, all requirements are being strictly enforced.
-All documentation must be provided to the Student Health Center before any student will be permitted to register for classes.
+All documentation must be provided to the Student Health Center before any student will be permitted to enter the clinical practicum.